boots-edu/textbook/source/original/week6.md

 <span style="color:#D4D4D4">\}</span>

-It is safe to call draw on a Drawable object\, it just doesn’t do anything\.
+It is safe to call draw on a Drawable object\, it just doesn't do anything\.

 If we call it on a Line object\, it draws the line\.